bioperl/p5-bpwrapper/README.md

-bp-utils
+## bp-utils

-== Purpose ==
-Provide convenient command-line access to popular BioPerl classes (e.g., Bio::Seq, Bio::SimpleAlign) so one has no need to write full scripts for routine operations like reverse complement, translate, slice, pick, and delete sequences.
+Provides convenient command-line access to popular BioPerl classes (e.g., Bio::Seq, Bio::SimpleAlign) so one has no need to write full scripts for routine operations like reverse complement, translate, slice, pick, and delete sequences.

-== Dependency ==
+#### Dependency

-BioPerl
+* BioPerl

-== Install ==
+#### Install

-git pull;
+* git pull
-setting path:
+* setting path:

-== Help ==
+#### Help
-A help file with use cases is maintained at: http://diverge.hunter.cuny.edu/labwiki/Bioutils
+A help file with use cases is maintained at: [Bioutils](http://diverge.hunter.cuny.edu/labwiki/Bioutils)

-== Developers ==
+### Developers

-Yozen Hernandez
+* Yozen Hernandez
-Pedro Pagan
+* Pedro Pagan
-Weigang Qiu
+* Weigang Qiu